 In the area of civic participation, there was a new opportunity for the public to influence decisions in local health service delivery through a new-established forum of "Mama Asih" (a contraction of Maklumat Bersama Pelayanan Bersih, Joint Declaration for Clean Service) in the subdistricts of Pungpungan and Gayam.
 The forum was an optimization of a monthly meeting in puskesmas initiated by IDFoS.
 Before that, the meetings were a one-direction communication of health information dissemination from representatives of the Office of Health to health cadres in the region, according to a member of the forum in Pungpungan.
-With a full funding from Exxon Mobile Cepu Ltd (EMCL), IDFoS facilitates the transformation of the meetings into dialogue between citizens and the government.
-In those meetings, puskesmas' beneficiaries could join and express their opinions, interests, hopes, and solutions in regards to increase the quality of health delivery service in the puskesmas.
-In Together with the managers of particular puskesmas, citizens co-created public service delivery standards according to geographical, social and cultural contexts of the region.
+With a full funding from Exxon Mobile Cepu Ltd (EMCL), IDFoS facilitates the transformation of the meetings into dialogue between citizens and the government.100 In those meetings, puskesmas' beneficiaries could join and express their opinions, interests, hopes, and solutions in regards to increase the quality of health delivery service in the puskesmas.101 Together with the managers of particular puskesmas, citizens co-created public service delivery standards according to geographical, social and cultural contexts of the region.
 The standards created for each facility is tailored made, considering regional differences, community needs among other factors.
 Therefore, the two public service standards created differ from each other due to the inclusive nature of the mechanism.
 The forum has also been functioning as a medium for public officials to explain their responsibilities and limitations, which is an important step towards public accountability in Bojonegoro.
 In that sense, there have been a series of productive monthly dialogues between citizens and public officials in finding solutions and alternatives to improve public health service delivery in particular health facilities.
-The results are then set forth in joint declaration in two puskemas of Pungpungan and Gayam.102

-There has been an effort to establish a similar forum at the regency level in order to control and monitor public health delivery service in Bojonegoro, especially in the public hospitals.
+The results are then set forth in joint declaration in two puskemas of Pungpungan and Gayam.102 monitor public health delivery service in Bojonegoro, especially in the public hospitals.
 However, there is a strong dependence on private sector funding to carry out the practice of producing collaborative public service standard evaluations.
 This presents itself as a limitation to the scalability of the program and its reach to other centers, new communities and sectors beyond health.